dtxiong/rapid-prototyping/week7/week7.md

 ![Secondary Reflector](./File_001.png)

+Future steps will be to start forming prototypes of these mirror components using laser cutting.
+The first configuration for the primary mirror is easier to make: the structures can just be circular rings with small thickness.
+The mylar can be stretched between these rings.
+We would also need some structural components attaching these rings together, in the right shape to form a parabola.
+The second configuration might be more difficult to manufacture, if we have to curve the plastic after laser cutting it.
+Another possibility is just laser cutting many half-parabolas.
+These can be placed around in a circular fashion, and connected at the vertex.
+Then, the mylar can be stretched between every two adjacent pieces.
 We are currently also working on a powerpoint presentation for our midterm review.